rauljariasz/rauljariasz/README.md

 - 🔭 I’m currently working as a Freelancer.
 - 🌱 I’m currently learning the PERNN Stack.
 - 👯 I’m looking to collaborate on new open-source projects.
-- 🎓 I’m looking for a Mentor (Senior Dev)

 #